NathanielHotchkiss/Fishing-Journal-server/README.md

-# Fishing Log Server
+# Fishing Journal Server

 This app is a work in progress.

+Built to capture valuable fishing data.

 ## Installation